twitter/finagle/README.md

 <a name="Top"></a>

-# Finagle Developer Guide (October 21, 2011 Draft)
+# Finagle Developer Guide (December 15, 2011 Draft)

 * <a href="#Quick Start">Quick Start</a>
   - <a href="#Simple HTTP Server">Simple HTTP Server</a>